-- Create, manipulate and understand a relational database - Apart from popular programming languages used for problem solving and software design etc., SQL a specific skill that is acquired for understanding most popular databases like Oracle. - Every assignment in the lab is performed on the Oracle database.
+- Create, manipulate and understand a relational database. - Understand most popular database like Oracle, in addition to popular programming languages for problem solving and software design. - Perform the lab assignments on database.

-- Unit 1 Introduction to SQL.
-4 periods What is SQL?
+Unit 1 - Introduction to SQL.

+What is SQL?
 What is ANSI SQL?
-Basics of the RDBMS, Types of SQL commands: DDL.
-DML. - 18 periods Unit 2 - Data Definition Language What is Data?
+Basics of the RDBMS, Types of SQL commands: DDL, DML.

+Unit 2 - Data Definition Language

+What is Data?
 What are database objects?
 What is a schema?, The SQL statement CREATE TABLE.
 List the data types that are available for columns: character, numeric, date, large objects (LOBs).
 Creating CONSTRAINTS in the CREATE TABLE statement, types of CONSTRAINTS.
 ALTER TABLE and DROP TABLE commands.
-Creating a table from an existing table. - Unit 3 Data Manipulation Language 15 periods Overview of data manipulation: INSERT/UPDATE/DELETE rows in a table, default column list, enumerated column list, Control transactions: COMMIT, ROLLBACK, SAVEPOINT.
-Inserting data from another table. - Unit 4 Data Retrieval, restricting and sorting 15 periods The SELECT statement-an example.
-The WHERE clause, boolean logic, additional WHERE clause features (IN, BETWEEN, IS NULL/IS NOT NULL).
+Creating a table from an existing table.

+Unit 3 - Data Manipulation Language

+Overview of data manipulation: INSERT/UPDATE/DELETE rows in a table, default column list, enumerated column list, Control transactions: COMMIT, ROLLBACK, SAVEPOINT.
+Inserting data from another table.

+Unit 4 - Data Retrieval, restricting and sorting 15 periods

+The SELECT statement-an example.
+The WHERE clause, Boolean logic, additional WHERE clause features (IN, BETWEEN, IS NULL/IS NOT NULL).
 Order by clause.

-Unit 5 - Specialized Functions 6 periods Character functions, number functions, date functions, conversion functions.
+Unit 5 - Specialized Functions

+Character functions, number functions, date functions, conversion functions.